Micro-macro decomposition based asymptotic-preserving numerical schemes and numerical moments conservation for collisional nonlinear kinetic equations: Introduction

-We would like to point out that in the MM formalism (as well as in the penalty methods in \cite{Filbet-Jin, JinYan}), one needs to solve the macroscopic system, which is in conservation form, giving rise the conservation of mass, momentum and total energy.
+We would like to emphasize that in the MM formalism (as well as in the penalty methods in \cite{Filbet-Jin, JinYan}), one needs to solve the macroscopic system, which is in a conservation form, giving rise the conservation of mass, momentum and total energy.
 When discretizing the macroscopic system with a standard spatially conservative scheme, these physically conserved quantities are naturally conserved numerically.
 This is not the case if one uses the microscopic equation for the particle density distribution $f$ and then takes moments from the discrete $f$, since many collision solvers, for example the spectral methods \cite{gamba2017fast, pareschi2000numerical,gamba2009spectral, mouhot2006fast}, do not have the {\it exact} conservation properties, and extra efforts are needed for the exact conservation, see \cite{mieussens2000discrete, zhang2017conservative, gamba2014conservative}.
 The advantage of the conservation of moments made from the {\it macro} system was noted and emphasized in \cite{JinYan}.

+Numerically conserving the physically conserved quantities is a highly desirable property for a numerical scheme.
+In this paper we realized this using the moment systems which are already in conservation forms at the continuous level.
+Note that although not all AP schemes use the moment system, some of the popular ones, like those in Filbet-Jin \cite{Filbet-Jin}, Jin-Yan \cite{JinYan} and micro-macro decomposition based method \cite{MM-Lemou}, indeed use it thus naturally induce the exactly conservative schemes.
+This fact was pointed out and utilized in \cite{JinYan}.
 In Section \ref{sec:7} we further extend this idea to design {\it conservative} schemes for {\it general} (collisional or non-collisional) kinetic systems, using the Vlasov-Poisson and Vlasov-Poisson-Boltzmann systems as examples.
 The general principle favored here is that one should solve the original kinetic equation and the moment system {\it simultaneously}.
 One first obtains the moment system analytically and then the discrete moment system, when using spatially conservative discretizations, {\it automatically} yields the exact conservations of moments, if they are conserved physically.
-Since the total energy also includes the electric energy, another idea introduced here is to replace the Poisson equation for the electric field by the Amp\'{e}re equation, and then the coupled system is discretized in time by a carefully designed explicit-implicit scheme.
+Since the total energy also includes the electric energy, another idea introduced here is to replace the Poisson equation for the electric field by the Amp\`{e}re equation, and then the coupled system is discretized in time by a carefully designed explicit-implicit scheme.

 This paper is organized as follows.
 Section \ref{sec:Intro} gives an introduction of two kinetic equations: the Boltzmann and the Fokker-Planck-Landau equations.
 In Section \ref{sec:micro}, the basic idea of the micro-macro decomposition method is reviewed.
 Section \ref{sec:NA} studies the fully discretized AP numerical scheme, especially on how to embed the penalization method in the micro-macro decomposition framework to solve the full nonlinear Boltzmann and Fokker-Planck-Landau equations.
 We also emphasize that our scheme conserves the moments (mass, momentum, energy) if these moment variables are obtained from the macroscopic system instead of from the particle density distribution $f$.
 Section \ref{Sec:Num} provides some implementation details, while in Section \ref{sec:NE} a number of numerical examples are used to study the conservation property as well as the performance of the new schemes in different regimes.
 In Section \ref{sec:7} we introduce conservation schemes for the Vlasov-Amp\'ere system and Vlasov-Amp\'re-Boltzmann system, with the conservations obtained through solving the moment systems and a specially designed time discretization.
 Finally, we conclude and list some future work in Section \ref{sec:FW}.